Protein Lava Cake: 1 Melt-in-Your-Mouth Treat You’ll Love Daily

 Ingredients & Swaps

-Key Ingredients You Need for Protein Lava Cake
+Key Ingredients for a High Protein Chocolate Lava Cake

 Making a delicious protein lava cake starts with a few quality ingredients that deliver on both flavor and nutrition.
 The base of this dessert combines unsweetened cocoa powder, a clean-tasting chocolate protein powder (whey, casein, or plant-based), and almond flour for structure.
+Choosing the right powder is key, which is why we created a full guide on the topic.
 These ingredients give the cake its rich taste and moist, fudgy texture while packing in the protein.

 Protein Lava Cake: 1 Melt-in-Your-Mouth Treat You’ll Love Daily